linchengweiii/reversi-pygame/README.md

 ## Grading policy
 ### Learn Github (60%)
 - (**10 %**) Fork our repo
-    - When your fork this repo and add TAs into your repo you get 8 points.
+    - When your duplicate this repo and add TAs into your repo you get 8 points.
     - You get 2 points when you add your teammates and show their name in README.md.
 - (**10 %**) Create your own branch and clean our branches
     - Delete all of our branches except main.